⭐ If you find Zipline useful, please consider giving it a star on Github! ⭐

 Docker

-Install & run with Docker Compose
+Install and run Zipline with Docker*

 curl -LO https://zipline.diced.sh/docker-compose.yml